kristobruh/SARP/docs/index.md

 5. Process images
 6. Create masked images and create databases of the data.

 The flow of the software is described in Figures 1 and 2, where the first figure shows the linear process, and the second figure shows the more parallellized Snakemake version.
 Both of these show a version where the images are downloaded in bulk, i.e. one image is presumed to cover the entire target area.
 If bulk_download is not enabled, the entire process is simply repeated indiviudally for each polygon.
+IN addition to this process, the script begins with download_packages.py, which ensures that all required packages are installed.

 <p align="center">